 The volume formula for a cylinder is height x π x (diameter / 2)2, where (diameter / 2) is the radius of the base (d = 2 x r), so another way to write it is height x π x radius2.
 Visual in the figure below:

 You need two measurements: the height of the cylinder and the diameter of its base.
 In many school formulas the radius is given instead, but in real-world situations it is much easier to measure the diameter instead of trying to pinpoint the midpoint of the circular base so you can measure the radius.
 Our volume calculator requires that you insert the diameter of the base.
 Through the diameter the surface area of the base can be calculated and then to get the volume just multiply it by the cylinder's height.

 To find the volume of a sphere, use the formula 4/3 x π x (diameter / 2)3, where (diameter / 2) is the radius of the sphere (d = 2 x r), so another way to write it is 4/3 x π x radius3.
 Visual on the figure below:

 Same as a circle, you only need one measurement of the sphere: its diameter or its radius.

 The volume formula for a cone is (height x π x (diameter / 2)2) / 3, where (diameter / 2) is the radius of the base (d = 2 x r), so another way to write it is (height x π x radius2) / 3, as seen in the figure below:

-Despite being a somewhat complex shape, you only need to know three dimensions to calculate the volume of a regular cone.
-For irregular cones, which are not supported by our volume calculator, yet, you would also need to know the angle of the cone.
+Despite being a somewhat complex shape, you only need to know three dimensions to compute the volume of a regular cone.
+For irregular cones, which are not supported by our tool, yet, you would also need to know the angle of the cone.

 Volume of a triangular prism